je-jo/kalkulator-penala/README.md

 - If the customer has gained a free device or other hardware related benefits, tick the appropriate boxes.
 - If the customer has gained a benefit not included in the app, enter the appropriate ammounts, months and days.
 - After you have ticked all the benefits the customer gained, click "Generate Report" button.
 The report can be edited and copied.
-- To calculate next customer's fee, click "Delete all entries" and/or refresh the page.
+- To calculate next customer's fee, click "Clear all entries" and/or refresh the page.

 ### Edit with your data